You are here

 Egg shells come off more easily if the egg is not too fresh – for best results use eggs that are near their best-before date.

+A dark ring around the yolk is caused by over-cooking the egg or not cooling them quickly enough after boiling.
 Once fully boiled, remove the eggs from the water immediately and immerse in cold water to cool them as quickly as possible before shelling.

 Should I restrict the number of eggs I eat?